Home > Learn > Adult Learning > Classes > 12 Jewish Questions

 Do I need to believe in God to be Jewish?
 What happens after we die?
 Where is God in times of tragedy?
 How do I rest when I have no time?

 Despite years of religious school as children, many of us are unsure how to find meaning in our faith and culture as adults.
 Issues that may not have been relevant to us decades ago are suddenly filled with new meaning when viewed from an adult perspective.

 12 Jewish Questions is a learning community for adults – Jewish and non-Jewish – who have questions about Jewish identity, beliefs, culture, and customs.
 It’s an environment to discover (and rediscover) the relevance of Judaism in our lives.

 Yes!
 This class is taught to match your experience and maturity as an adult.
 It’s kind of like how the books you read now are not the same books you read in middle school – you’re more mature now, and you have different interests.
 Similarly, this class will discuss Judaism in the context of your adult life, addressing issues that weren’t relevant as a child but are now.
-We asked adults how we can shape this class, so it’s relevant to you, and we want to tackle the aspects of Judaism that are most confusing.
-Washington Hebrew’s overall goal in “(re)introducing” Judaism is to explore the motivations behind our religious identities and uncover the depth that Judaism has to offer.
+We asked adults how we can shape this class, to make it relevant, so the course tackles some of life’s most fascinating questions through a Jewish lens.

 No. Washington Hebrew is proud to offer this learning opportunity to anyone in the D.C. area who is interested in deepening their understanding of Judaism.

 If you take the class as a non-member and decide to join Washington Hebrew during the semester or within a month after the class ends, we will welcome you to the Congregation at no cost through the end of our fiscal year (June 30, 2023).
 Additionally, your 12JQ tuition (up to $180 per household) will be applied to your dues.